oveddan/site/content/portfolio/liquisynth/index.md

 ### 2. Envelope follower from a home-made lava lamp.

-{{< youtube cfv1AOJIL74 >}}
+{{< image src="images/oiltimercolored" >}}

 For the second part, a black piece of acrylic is slowly lifted up to reveal the light behind it and the glass of baby oil and water that light is illuminating.
 A digital crop of the camera feed, pointed at this glass, detects the brightness in the hsv space within its crop.

 This amount of brightness applies a low pass filter to the drone sound, while opening up the filter for a water like sound, providing a smooth transition to this new stage.

 Drops of water color concentrate are dropped into this glass, but unlike the previous stop they bead up and fall rapidly to the bottom.
-The speed and amount of the colorig dropping through the glass is quantified using [optical flow,](https://en.wikipedia.org/wiki/Optical_flow), a way to measure the measure motion of objects, using an OpticalFlow palette that comes with TouchDesigner.
+The speed and amount of the colorig dropping through the glass is quantified using [optical flow,](https://en.wikipedia.org/wiki/Optical_flow) a way to measure the measure motion of objects, using an OpticalFlow palette that comes with TouchDesigner.
 The palette returns vectors at each pixel for the x and y motion at each pixel.
 The sum of the absolute values of these vectors is used as a midi control value which is mapped to an envelope in Ableton.

+This amount of brightness applies a low pass filter to the drone sound, while opening up the filter for a water like sound, providing a smooth transition to this new stage.

+Drops of water color concentrate are dropped into this glass, but unlike the previous stop they bead up and fall rapidly to the bottom.
+The speed and amount of the colorig dropping through the glass is quantified using [optical flow,](https://en.wikipedia.org/wiki/Optical_flow) a way to measure the measure motion of objects, using an OpticalFlow palette that comes with TouchDesigner.
+The palette returns vectors at each pixel for the x and y motion at each pixel.
+The sum of the absolute values of these vectors is used as a midi control value which is mapped to an envelope in Ableton.

+{{< youtube cfv1AOJIL74 >}}

 This envelope affects the amount of randomness and the speed in which the sound for this phase moves around the room.
 This is inspired by what we learned from Morton Subotnick where he creates envelope followers from his voice.